 Each semester begins with a one-week residential session designed for immersive, experiential learning.
 Fall residential sessions are held on Cornell University’s main campus in Ithaca, New York each July and Spring residential sessions are held in the NYC metropolitan area each January.

-Executive MBA/MS in Healthcare Leadership students have access to networks and resources from two of Cornell University’s top schools- the Weill Cornell Graduate School of Medical Sciences and the Johnson Graduate School of Management.
+Executive MBA/MS students have access to networks and resources from two of Cornell University’s top schools- the Weill Cornell Graduate School of Medical Sciences and the Johnson Graduate School of Management.
 By design, the program benefits from the strengths and connections of each school, exposing students to professionals and visionaries who live and breathe the business of healthcare.

 Benefits of the dual degree program: